Skip to contents

 y

-Numeric vector containing the response variable.
+Numeric vector containing the response variable (no missing values).

 n_ahead